£63.75 £85.00

 TECHNICAL INFO

-Campagnolo Omega 20 rim, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 475 grams - pretty lightweight for a rim at that time.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Campagnolo Record non-drive side crank arm, hailing from Italy and in production from the 1950s to the 1960s.
+Made from aluminium and weighing in at 171 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO